 We are incredibly lucky to be able to photograph our own diverse WeWork employee base around the globe to use as models for our renderings.
 Our team scouts colleagues and photographs them in natural light, interacting with their surroundings.
 There’s no green screen.

-By populating our renderings with people who reflect the makeup of our global population, we hope that anyone, anywhere in the world, will see themselves reflected – and welcome – in our settings.
+By populating our renderings with people who reflect the makeup of our global population, we hope that anyone, anywhere in the world, will see themselves reflected—and welcome—in our settings.

 When we look at our renderings next to a photograph of the space six months later, we often find that the two look strikingly similar.
 This is a testament to the care and skill of the artists on my team.

-Visualisations are so much more than just a digitally created image.
-When done well, they can display the energy of something that does not yet exist.
+Visualizations are so much more than just a digitally created image.
+When done right, they can display the energy of something that does not yet exist.
 They can transport a viewer into a space where they may very well spend the majority of their waking hours in the future.
 Businesses can make decisions about where to have an office even before a space is fully constructed.
 That allows them to stay agile and move as quickly as their business calls for.

-Note: All still images are 3D renderings and are not 100 per cent representative of final, approved design.
+Note: All still images are 3D renderings and are not 100 percent representative of final, approved design.